-Opioid Induced Immunotherapy Failure (OIIF) in Cancer
+Preventing Opioid Induced Immunodeficiency(OII) in Cancer

 For data on opioids vs. no opioids in 1012 mixed checkpoint inhibitor patients, see Figure 2-C in Cortellini et al, 2020.

-Innovative OIIF Treatment
+Innovative OII Treatment

 Proven Development